Skyler White: Part 1

-Following Fring's death, Skyler becomes terrified of Walt, as well as the prospect of going to prison as his accomplice.
+Following Gus' death, Skyler becomes terrified of Walt, as well as the prospect of going to prison as his accomplice.
 She breaks down in front of Marie at the car wash and falls into a deep state of depression.
 During a tense dinner with Hank and Marie, she stages a suicide attempt in an effort to convince the Schraders to temporarily take custody of the children.
 With them gone, Skyler makes it plain to Walt that she will do anything she can to keep them out of the house until his lung cancer kills him.
 Walt explains her emotional distress to the Schraders as the effect of serious marital discord, and he exposes Skyler's affair with Ted in the process.
-This taints Skyler's relationship with Marie, closing off a potential path of escape; Skyler is now effectively a prisoner in her own home.
-While she continues to launder money through the car wash, her attitude towards Walt devolves into a barely concealed hatred.
+This taints Skyler's relationship with Marie; While she continues to launder money through the car wash, her attitude towards Walt devolves into a barely concealed hatred.
 Skyler eventually brings Walt to a storage locker packed with millions of dollars in cash, convincing him to get out of the drug business, as they now have more money than they will ever need.